Podcast

 ©RGS-IBG

-The main visual differences being that The Sunderland Collection example retains all of its darling brass hand clasps to hold the book shut, and the RGS copy features a stunning coat of arms of an unknown owner or patron.
+The main visual differences is that The Sunderland Collection example retains all of its darling brass hand clasps to hold the book shut, and the RGS copy features a stunning coat of arms of an unknown owner or patron.

 (If anyone can identify these arms, please do get in touch!)